Skim by Section

 Pair red wines with bold cheeses and meats, and white wines with lighter options.
 Sparkling wine also complements a charcuterie board well.

-Honestly, since a charcuterie boards offers such a variety of food, you can serve any kind of wine you prefer.
+Honestly, since a charcuterie board offers such a variety of food, you can serve any kind of wine you prefer.
 You really can't go wrong.

 Absolutely!
 Get creative with unique cheeses, exotic fruits, or specialty condiments to add your personal touch.
 The key is to add unusual items that can be fun surprises and uncommon experiences for your guests.